 An interview and record check with the Training Director found that the medical and mental health staff have completed specialized training that addresses the requirements of the policy and standard, and which contains some of the information offered through the NIC online courses for medical and mental health staff.
-Interviews with both medical and mental health staff confirm they have completed the required training.
+Interviews with both medical and mental health staff stated that they had not received any specialized training, however records showing completion of the classes were found by the Training Director.